The Enemy of Marriage – Marriage Message #104

 You might wonder about this logic, thinking that you don’t have an idolatrous heart.
 But when you look at what idolatry truly is, you might think otherwise (we sure do, and we admit that there are times our idolatrous hearts cause problems in our marriage).

 “Most of us think of an idol as a statue of wood, stone, or metal worshiped by pagan people.
 But the concept is much broader and far more personal than that.
 An idol is anything apart from God that we depend on to be happy, fulfilled, or secure.
 In biblical terms it is something other than God that we set our heart on (Luke 12:29), that motivates us (1 Corinthians 4:5), that masters and rules us (Psalm 119:133; Ephesians 5:5), or that we trust, fear, or serve (Isaiah 42:17; Matthew 6:24; Luke 12:4-5).
-In short, it is something we love and pursue in place of God” (see Philippians 3:19) (from the Peacemaker Ministries article “Getting to the Heart of Conflict” which we highly recommend you read).
+In short, it is something we love and pursue in place of God” (see Philippians 3:19) (from the Peacemaker Ministries article “Getting to the Heart of Conflict”).

 “The truth is, idolatry is not only bowing down to statues, it is anything that means more to you than God does.
 It is manifested when getting what you want has become more important than what God desires for you.
 Simply put anything that you are loving, desiring, or serving more than God is an idol of the heart.” (from the Biblical Counseling for Women article, “The Idolatrous Heart”).